shienlong/parallel/README.md

 - what type of data, format of data
 - where obtain data from

 https://projects.raspberrypi.org/en/projects/getting-started-with-picamera
 https://www.raspberrypi.org/products/camera-module-v2/

 We are simulating a camera that captures images and stores it in a folder (/home/pi/Pictures/NewImg).
 The camera will be Raspberry Pi Camera Module which uses the Sony IMX219.
 The sensor on the Sony IMX219 is a 8-megapixel camera which performs very well in low light.
 The module is connected to a Raspberry Pi (Edge Pi) via ribbon cable.

 Phase 2: Edge Pi

 - what is happening in this phase...
-The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by camera module.
-The /home/pi/Pictures/NewImg
+- The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by camera module.
+- When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to RP master.
+- This flow is automated.

 Phase 3: HDFS (consist of namenode & datanode)